slhck/ffmpeg-normalize/README.md

 [![PyPI version](https://img.shields.io/pypi/v/ffmpeg-normalize.svg)](https://pypi.org/project/ffmpeg-normalize) [![Python package](https://github.com/slhck/ffmpeg-normalize/actions/workflows/python-package.yml/badge.svg)](https://github.com/slhck/ffmpeg-normalize/actions/workflows/python-package.yml)

-A utility for batch-normalizing audio using ffmpeg.
+A utility for batch-normalizing audio using FFmpeg.

 This program normalizes media files to a certain loudness level using the EBU R128 loudness normalization procedure.
 It can also perform RMS-based normalization (where the mean is lifted or attenuated), or peak normalization to a certain target level.